 After graduating from Amherst in 1926, he worked as Director of Athletics at Morgan College.
 In 1929, he attended medical school at McGill University in Canada, where he studied with anatomy professor Dr. John Beattie.
 Drew developed his interest in blood storage just before he graduated in 1933.
 In 1935, Drew returned to Washington D.C. to become a professor at Howard University’s medical school.
 He was a member of both Omega Psi Phi Fraternity and Sigma Pi Phi Fraternity.

 In 1938, the Rockefeller Foundation offered Drew a research fellowship at New York’s Columbia-Presbyterian Medical Center to study blood.
 While there he discovered that plasma, a pale yellow liquid without the blood cells could be stored, preserved, and used in an emergency.
-Shortly after receiving a Ph.D., he was asked to direct a pilot program for collecting, testing, and distributing blood plasma in Great Britain.
+Shortly after receiving his Doctor of Science, he was asked to direct a pilot program for collecting, testing, and distributing blood plasma in Great Britain.
 During the five-month program, Drew and his associates collected blood from over 15,000 people and gave about 1,500 transfusions.

 On April 1, 1950, while en route to a Tuskegee Institute (Alabama) medical conference, Drew fell asleep while driving and crashed.
 He was trapped in the overturned car.
 The vehicle’s passengers, also physicians, attended to Drew until he was taken to Alamance Hospital near Burlington, North Carolina, where he died within half an hour.
 He was 45 at the time of his death.